Data-Visualization-Berlin/datavis.berlin/README.md

 keywords = "data visualisation visualization design infographic infromation graphic data-driven journalism ddj interfacedesgin"
 ```

+You don’t need to worry how to add the language.
+Just contact me and I’ll take the translated files from there.
 If you need more guidance, feel free to ask me :)

 ## Log